opentx/opentx.github.io/radios.md

 </td></tr></table>

-The following radios and radio boards are compatible with versions 2.1.x of OpenTX.
+#The following radios and radio boards are compatible with legacy versions 2.1.x of OpenTX.

 <img src="assets/images/head_aruni.png">